folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 * FOLIO updates the loan policy UUID stored on Sofia’s loans to the UUID for the policy `90-day-loan` and gives Sofia the new, 90-day rolling loan period.
 * There is no request policy stored on the loan record, so nothing changes there.
 * The overdue policy ID and lost item policy ID **are** stored on the loan record, but they are **not** updated when the loan is renewed or has the due date changed.
 That’s because a new overdue or lost item policy could potentially mean the patron owed more money than they were expecting if the item became overdue or aged to lost.
-* FOLIO reads in the notice policy from the circ rule beginning `g grad student ...`.
-FOLIO creates the scheduled notices in the notice database according to the policy and deletes previously scheduled notices that now don't need to be sent.
+* FOLIO reads in the notice policy from the circ rule.
+FOLIO then creates the scheduled notices in the notice database according to the policy and deletes previously scheduled notices that now don't need to be sent.

 ## What happens w/circulation rules and policies if you change item information after an item is loaned (e.g., change a loan type for an item that is checked out)?